Policy Against Sexual Assault

 Past Sexual History

 The past sexual history or sexual character of a person involved in the case will not be admissible in the investigation or hearing unless such information is determined to be highly relevant by the Dean of Students or the Investigators.
-All such information sought to be admitted will be presumed irrelevant, and any request to overcome this presumption by the parties must be included in the complaint/response or a subsequent written request, and must be reviewed in advance of the hearing by the Dean of Students.
+All such information sought to be admitted will be presumed irrelevant, and any request to overcome this presumption by the parties must be included in the complaint/response or a subsequent written request, and must be reviewed in advance of the completion of the investigation hearing by the Dean of Students.
 While previous conduct violations by the accused student are not generally admissible as information about the present alleged violation, the Dean of Students may supply previous complaint information to the investigators or the conduct board, only if:

 - The accused was previously found to be responsible, and